rohith-kumar53/Active-Directory-Home-Lab/README.md

 ![Screenshot 2025-02-25 113451](https://github.com/user-attachments/assets/5e555e40-80eb-463c-b7f9-5b5c568f6630)

-We got the Password, Now we can look into the splunk logs.
+We got the password, and now we can check the Splunk logs.

-### Step 10 ~ Analyzing Bruteforce Attack using Splunk
+### Step 10 ~ Analyzing Bruteforce Attack Using Splunk

 ![Screenshot 2025-02-25 113143](https://github.com/user-attachments/assets/14302afd-ccb6-4ba3-be7a-88bb3dfc396a)

-After Searching for Windows Eventcode 4625 which is the log for logon failed attempt.
-We can see there are so much events that happened within 5 minitues and it was all happening at the same time which clearly inidcates it is a bruteforce attempt
+After searching for Windows EventCode 4625, which indicates a failed logon attempt, we can see many events occurring within 5 minutes.
+They all happened at the same time, which clearly indicates a brute-force attempt.

 ![Screenshot 2025-02-25 113222](https://github.com/user-attachments/assets/6c50a21e-32a6-43f8-a7b5-f31cb9fc8e6e)

-if we look inside the logs, we can see all the attempts are made from our Parrot host with `10.0.2.154`.
-So we can look if the bruteforce attempt was succesfull by looking at the Eventcode 4624 which is for succesfull logon events.
+If we look inside the logs, we can see that all the attempts were made from our Parrot host with the IP address 10.0.2.154.
+So, we can check if the brute-force attempt was successful by looking at EventCode 4624, which represents a successful logon event.

 ![Screenshot 2025-02-25 113403](https://github.com/user-attachments/assets/1092453a-4248-442f-986e-c0a3753cfe87)

-We can see one logon success from the attacker host which indicates that the bruteforce attempt was succesfull.
+We can see one logon success from the attacker host, which indicates that the brute-force attempt was successful.

 ![Screenshot 2025-02-25 113429](https://github.com/user-attachments/assets/699f6e09-fcf8-4a00-a33e-157ddd7390fc)

 ### Step 11 ~ Installing Atomic Red Team on Windows 10 VM

-#### Excluding Directory
+#### Excluding a Directory

-Open the Windows Security settings and exclude the entire C:\ drive
+Open the Windows Security settings and exclude the entire C:\ drive.

 ![image](https://github.com/user-attachments/assets/a11dbbb5-f893-4cd9-94b0-c4db10dcdf9a)

 ![image](https://github.com/user-attachments/assets/9b112dde-ad1e-4b2f-9ac8-5619ff8ed51f)

-Enter the Administrator Credential.
+Enter the Administrator credentials.

 ![image](https://github.com/user-attachments/assets/bc8b29ad-4083-47f4-8aab-c7a52d6678c1)

-Open the Powershell as Administrator
+Open PowerShell as Administrator.

 ```
 Set-ExecutionPolicy Bypass CurrentUser